AnjaliKumari-03/Finance-Files/README.md

-# 💰 Finance Dashboard
+# 💰 Finance Files – Finance Dashboard

-A responsive and interactive **Finance Dashboard** built using React.js that allows users to track income, expenses, and analyze financial data using charts and insights.
+A responsive and interactive **Finance Dashboard** built using React.js that helps users track income, expenses, and analyze financial data through charts and insights.

 ---

 ## 📌 Overview

-This project is designed to provide a simple and effective way to manage personal finances.
-It enables users to:
+This project provides a simple and efficient way to manage personal finances.
+It allows users to:

-* Track transactions (income & expenses)
+* Track income and expenses
 * Analyze spending patterns
-* View insights through charts
+* View insights using charts
-* Compare monthly financial data
+* Compare financial data across months

 The application is fully client-side and uses **localStorage** for data persistence.